LiSeCo: Linear Semantic Control for Language Generation: Problem Statement

-where $W_t \in \mathbb R^{1\times d}$ is a vector and $\nu$ a strictly monotonic nonlinear map of choice, e.g., sigmoid, for the given application.
-We provide mathematical details for these maps in Section \ref{sec:theory}.
-Intuitively, the allowed region $\mathcal X_t$ of layer $t$ is the pre-image of an \emph{allowed} classification under $f_t$.
-That is, if $\mathcal A^* = [\alpha^{\min}, \alpha^{\max}]$ is the range of allowed scores, then
+To simplify the exposition, let the attribute rating space $\mathcal A$ take continuous values in $\mathbb R$ (categorical ratings are a straightforward extension of this case).
+Let $\mathcal A^* = [\alpha^{\min}, \alpha^{\max}]$ be the user-defined range of allowed scores.
+Then for a given layer $t$, the corresponding allowed region $\mathcal X_t$ is given by

+For simplicity, and due to the empirical success of linear probing \citep{pmlr-v235-park24c}, we consider the case where $f_t$ consists of a \emph{linear map} followed by a possibly nonlinear \emph{monotonic activation}.
+That is, at each layer $t$, define $f_t: \mathbb R^d \to \mathbb R; x_t \mapsto a(s)$, such that

+where $W_t$ is a matrix and $\nu$ a strictly monotonic nonlinear map of the user's choice.
+This class of functions is expressive enough to handle both linear regression and classification, where in the latter case, the nonlinear activation $\nu$ may be given by the sigmoid to output a probability.
+Finally, using a training set of labeled examples, which we call the \emph{constraint set}, we learn the linear probe $f_t$ for each layer $t$ via linear regression or classification.
+This introduces a critical assumption that the target attribute is \emph{linearly represented} in the activation space of each LLM layer \citep{pmlr-v235-park24c}, which we verify empirically in \Cref{sec:results}.

-We remark that LiSeCo's framework permits interpretation of $[\alpha^{\text{min}},\alpha^{\text{max}}]$ in any continuous space, including, e.g., human rating space.
-Importantly, this setup allows us to \textbf{directly \emph{control} activations} instead of merely steer them into a particular direction, since we restrict attributes to specifically chosen and interpretable scores.
-So far, this control ability has not been introduced in the literature.
+We remark that LiSeCo permits an interpretation of activation space in terms of \emph{output constraints} $[\alpha^{\text{min}},\alpha^{\text{max}}]$, where the output range may correspond to, for instance, human ratings.
+Importantly, this setup allows us to \textbf{directly \emph{control} activations} instead of merely steer them into a particular direction, since we can use the trained probes $f_t$ to restrict attributes to specifically chosen and interpretable scores.